AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Alerting/Alert rule/Security of RDS instances.md

 -   Account ID \(Aliuid\): The ID of the Alibaba Cloud account that you want to monitor.
 You can use regular expressions when you specify this parameter.
     -   You can separate multiple IDs with vertical bars \(\|\).
 You can also use wildcards for the regular expressions, such as `.*`.
 For example, 156133.\* indicates that Alibaba Cloud accounts that start with 156133 are monitored.
     -   Default value: `.*`.
 This indicates all Alibaba Cloud accounts configured in the Log Audit Service application are monitored.
--   RDS Instance Name: The name of the RDS instance to be monitored.
+-   RDS Instance ID: The ID of the RDS instance to be monitored.
 You can use regular expressions when you specify this parameter.
 Default value`.*`.
 This indicates that all RDS instances of the specified Alibaba Cloud account are monitored. |
 |**External Configurations**|You can specify a whitelist of IP addresses.
 If an RDS instance is frequently accessed by an IP address on the whitelist, no alert is triggered.|
 |**Solution**|Check whether an exception occurs on the RDS instance that triggered the alert.|
 |**Prerequisites**|The **SQL Audit Log** switch of RDS is turned on.
 To turn on the switch, go to the Log Audit Service console, and then choose **Log Audit Service** \> **Access to Cloud Products** \> **Global Configurations**.|